Authored by the expert who managed and guided the team behind the Poland Property Pack

 What are the biggest risks for property prices in Warsaw in 2026?

-As of early 2026, the three biggest risks for Warsaw property prices are a surprise resurgence in inflation that forces the NBP to pause or reverse rate cuts, unexpected government policy changes affecting housing subsidies or taxation, and a sharper-than-expected economic slowdown that weakens household incomes.
+As of early 2026, the three biggest risks to Warsaw property prices in 2026 are a surprise rebound in inflation that forces the NBP to pause or reverse its rate cuts, a broader growth slowdown in Poland or the EU that dents buyer confidence and wage growth, and an unexpected surge in new supply in specific outer districts that tips the balance from scarcity to oversupply.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Warsaw.